ozakary/data-C60_ML/pimd_simulations/README.md

 ```
 ./
-    model.xyz              # Input structure of C60 for the initial configuration of the simulation
+    model.xyz              # An example input structure of C60 for the initial configuration of the simulation
     nep-mlip1.txt          # The trained NEP model MLIP-1, containing the trained parameters of the model
     nep-mlip2.txt          # The trained NEP model MLIP-2, containing the trained parameters of the model
     nep-mlip3.txt          # The trained NEP model MLIP-3, containing the trained parameters of the model